manning-lab/aggregateAssociation/README.md

 Outputs:
 * assoc : an RData file of associations results (.RData)
 * log : log file containing paths to inputs and memory and cpu usage
+* groups : csv file of actualy groups used for analysis.
+Some reasonable defaults are set during execution: unless force_maf == F, the alternate allele may be changed so that MAF(alt) < MAF(ref).
+Some variants may also be removed from groups if they do not occuring within the sample being tested.
+This will be reflected in the groups output.

 ### summary